the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [ ] 1 test jupyterhub with a clean user

-- [ ] 1 add shuffling to the dataset sequence
-    - or do generators work with shuffle=True in fit_generator?

 - [ ] 1 get the evaluation tests to pass

 - [ ] 1 line detection model